Are you looking for a top-quality menstrual cup? Read our buying guide packed with information to help you decide if this is the one to choose.

 1.The stem can be quite long for some, but it’s also easily trimmed.
 MoonCup’s website mentions doing this if necessary.

-2. It’s sometimes difficult to find outside of the UK, but you can get it on Amazon US here.
+2. It’s sometimes difficult to find outside of the UK.

 3. Some people reported awkward sizing-the small leaks and the big one is uncomfortable.
 Something like the Meluna Cup with 8 different size/length combinations can work better for some women.